cs280spring/course-planner-starter/README.md

 NETLIFY_SITE=
 ```

-Please refer to the description of Homework-5, Full-Stack JavaScript (Fall 2021) for details.
+Please refer to the description of Homework-4, Full-Stack JavaScript (Spring 2022) for details.